The Hidden Side Effects of Colouring Shampoo You Should Know

 Can colouring shampoo damage your hair?

 Colouring shampoos are far gentler than permanent dye β€” there’s no peroxide, no ammonia, and no penetration of the hair cortex.
-However, products containing sulphates can strip natural oils and cause dryness with frequent use, and colour molecule buildup at the ends can cause a subtle roughening of the cuticle over time.
-Using a sulphate-free formula and a conditioning treatment weekly minimises these effects.
+However, products containing sulphates can strip natural oils and cause dryness with frequent use, and colour molecule buildup at the ends can subtly roughen the cuticle over time.
+Using a sulphate-free formula and a weekly conditioning treatment minimises these effects significantly.

 How long does colouring shampoo last?